kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 is no portable mechanism for a filter to act on a request before route selection.

-This provisional revision is scoped to the *what*, *who*, and *why*.
-It establishes that pre-routing processing is a distinct and necessary phase, and that the distinction between pre-routing and post-routing is a first-class architectural property rather than an implementation detail.
-The concrete API shape (a Gateway/listener-level attachment vs. a new construct vs. something else), the set of filters allowed in the pre-routing phase, and the ordering and re-matching semantics are deliberately left open here and enumerated as *options under consideration*.
-They will be resolved at the Experimental stage.
+This provisional revision was scoped to the *what*, *who*, and *why*.
+It established that pre-routing processing is a distinct and necessary phase, and that the distinction between pre-routing and post-routing is a first-class architectural property rather than an implementation detail.

+This Experimental revision defines the concrete API shape (see [API](#api)).
+Pre-routing filters are attached to a Gateway `Listener` via a new field, `httpPreRoutingFilters []HTTPPreRoutingFilter`, whose element type reuses six of the eight `HTTPRouteFilter` payload variants (the two response-side variants, `ResponseHeaderModifier` and `CORS`, are excluded because they have no meaningful semantics before a route or backend has been selected).
+Ordering within the list is a strict guarantee (MUST), route matching runs single-pass after all pre-routing filters complete, and Listener selection cannot be affected by pre-routing filter mutations — enforced structurally by TLS for HTTPS listeners and contractually by this GEP for cleartext HTTP listeners.
+The v1 experimental surface covers HTTP-family listener protocols and `HTTPRoute`; extension to `GRPCRoute` and to L4 route kinds is captured as a deliberate design consideration, not deferred by accident.

 This GEP is one of three that the payload-processing proposal ([GEP-5091](https://github.com/kubernetes-sigs/gateway-api/pull/5091) was split into during Gateway API community discussion: